arbor-sim/arbor/doc/gs_single_cell.rst

 segment for future reference.

 In step **(2)** a dictionary of labels is created using :class:`arbor.label_dict<arbor.label_dict>`.
 Cell builders need to refer to *regions* and *locations* on a cell morphology.
-Arbor uses a domains specific language (DSL) to describe regions and locations, which are given labels.
+Arbor uses a domain specific language (DSL) to describe regions and locations, which are given labels.
 We add two labels:

 * ``soma`` defines a *region* with ``(tag  1)``.
 Note that this corresponds to the